San Antonio Western Heritage Parade and Cattle Drive: The Colorful Old West

 About the parade

 The Western Heritage Parade and Cattle Drive in San Antonio is an annual event.
 It marks the kick-off of the San Antonio Stock Show and Rodeo.
 This is one of many free fun things to do in San Antonio.
 The parade is a celebration of the rich historical legacy of the state of Texas and the Old West.
-As part of this unique event, drovers usher a herd of 100 head of Texas Longhorn cattle through the city, just like the great cattle drives of ages past.
+As part of this unique event, drovers usher a herd of Texas Longhorn cattle through the city, just like the great cattle drives of ages past.
 Git along, little dogies!

 Western Heritage Parade San Antonio: Parade Route